 Shortly after the initial consultation we take impressions for study models.
 We will give you a referral for a 3-D x-ray scan, (I-cat scan) of the area of interest.
 This involves much less radiation than a full medical CT scan.
 We will then sit down and discuss with you how we will achieve the result you want.
 I will go through all of your options and discuss the pros and cons of each one and answer all your questions.

-Read our post on the ‘The stages involved in getting a dental implant’ for further information.
+Read my post on the ‘The stages involved in getting a dental implant’ for further information.

 Once we have answered all your questions and you have given us your informed consent for your preferred option, we can make an appointment for the fixture placement.
 This is done using a full operating theatre protocol to eliminate the possibility of cross-contamination and infection.
 I also operate using an operating microscope, which means I place the fixture doing keyhole surgery.
 The keyhole approach is more conservative, more comfortable for the patient in terms of minimal to no post-operative pain and avoids the need for flap surgery and sutures.

 My patients find it surprisingly comfortable with very little or no post-operative pain.
 We will give you thorough post-operative instructions, and we are here if you have any problems.

 Generally three months later we assess the implant to see how well it has integrated.
 Work will then begin to make the final restoration.